 - Setting appropriate boundaries and being temperate in all things

-- Practicing compassion, forgiveness, kindness and gratitude towards others, as well as ourselves
+- Practicing compassion, forgiveness, kindness and gratitude toward others, as well as ourselves